greensleeves01/videlicet.github.io/index.md

 # How to Contact Us

-When you're ready to get serious about your digital presence, schedule a 15-minute FREE consultation in our calendar.
+When you're ready to have a serious conversation about your digital presence, schedule a 15-minute FREE consultation in our calendar.

 [Book A Call](https://calendly.com/videlicetwebdesign 'Book A Call')